 Enrolment in the Fraternity of Montligeon is open to all.
-To be self-enrolled is not compulsory in order to register someone – deceased or not, or self –.
-Doing so demonstrates faith in the communion of Saints: enrolling someone in the Fraternity is ensuring that they will be remembered in the daily prayers said to their intent at the shrine, and throughout the world by means of the Montligeon associate members.
+To be self-enrolled is not compulsory in order to register someone – deceased or not, or oneself –.
+Enrolling someone in the Fraternity of Our Lady Liberator demonstrates faith in the communion of Saints: it ensures that enrollees will be remembered in the daily prayers said to their intent at the shrine, and throughout the world by means of the Montligeon associate members.

 You too can join the Fraternity for, not only will you benefit from the shrine prayer and from the daily perpetual Mass, but you enlarge your personal prayers and devotions to that of the whole of the Fraternity.

 Moreover, you may recommend a relative, a friend, or any person (whether deceased or alive) who might require the patronage of the Fraternity prayers.